Matizelek/Algorithm-Project/README.md

 # Algorithm-Project

 first Algorithm is Greatest number from imput number.
+WITH TEMPLATE

 second Algorithm is Bullbs.